Lauren-mcleod/DATA115-personal-data-set-/README.md

 **Visualization**

 After narrowing down the information, I made a bar chart showing the activities victims were doing when attacked by a Shark.
-Each activity reported is represented as a bar.
+The most common 20 activities reported are represented as a bar.

 ![International activies done when getting attacked by Sharks](https://raw.githubusercontent.com/Lauren-mcleod/DATA115-personal-data-set-/master/activityplot2.png)

 This figure shows the activities shark attack victims across the globe were doing at the time they were attacked.
-By far the most attacks happen while the victim is surfing, closely followed by swimming.
+By far the most attacks happen while the victim is surfing, followed by swimming.
+The activity with the least attacks is wind surfing.

 **Analysis**

+For my analysis I wanted to findout more about to attacks and see whether they were provoked or unprovoked.